 - Learn about the Etruscan people, the first great rulers of central Italy from around 800 to 100 BCE, through the gems, statues, weaponry, jewelry, and terracotta vessels they left behind.

-- Get a glimpse inside Etruscan tombs and find out how archaeologists interpret funerary and votive offerings (the goods found inside tombs)to learn more about this society.
+- Get a glimpse inside Etruscan tombs and find out how archaeologists interpret funerary (the goods found inside tombs) to learn more about this society.

 - Hear the unusual sounds of the Etruscan language—no longer in existence today—and see Etruscan writing on personal belongings and burial containers in the Gallery.

 - Discover more of the Classical World in the adjacent Rome Gallery and Greece Gallery.